 Allocation among the Underwriters may not necessarily be in proportion to their underwriting commitments set forth in the table above.
 Notwithstanding the above table, the Underwriters shall be severally responsible for ensuring payment with respect to Equity Shares allocated to investors procured by them in accordance with the Underwriting Agreement.
 In the event of any default in payment, the respective Underwriter, in addition to other obligations defined in the Underwriting Agreement, will also be required to procure purchasers for or purchase the Equity Shares to the extent of the defaulted amount in accordance with the Underwriting Agreement.
+The Underwriting Agreement has not been executed as on the date of this Red Herring Prospectus and will be executed after determination of the Offer Price and allocation of Equity Shares, but prior to the filing of the Prospectus with the RoC.

-The Equity Share Capital of the Company as on the date of this Prospectus and after giving effect to the Offer is set forth below:
+The Equity Share Capital of the Company as on the date of this Red Herring Prospectus and after giving effect to the Offer is set forth below: